 The proposed Shell Ethane Cracker Petrochemical Plant under construction in Beaver County (in Southwestern PA, just upwind of Pittsburgh.
 View map here) will make up to 1.5-1.6 million metric tons (reference, reference) (the Post-Gazette recently reported 3.5 billion pounds here) of polyethylene pellets annually from the ethane found in locally fracked natural gas.
 This facility will decrease the quality of life for residents of Southwestern Pennsylvania in several key ways:

 - It will add significant amounts of volatile organic compounds (VOC‘s) to our region’s already highly polluted air.
 The Pennsylvania DEP permitted the Shell Petrochemical Facility to emit 522 tons of VOC’s annually, making it the largest source of VOC emissions in western Pennsylvania, and the third largest in the state.
-Per this DEP report, Clairton Coke Works, our largest local VOC emitter, releases 152 tons annually.
+Clairton Coke Works, our largest local VOC emitter, released 221 tons in 2018 [sources].
 Some VOC’s like benzene are known carcinogens and will be released by the facility, and Allegheny County is already in the “top 2 percent” for U.S. cancer risk from air pollution (reference).

 - It will increase the demand for fracked natural gas, putting public health at risk.
 Fracking is already putting a burden on local resident by polluting their air, water, and soil with a wide range of hazardous chemicals.
 Consider this recent Public Herald article discussing the impacts of fracking and the DEP’s questionable handling of complaints.
 Furthermore, Science magazine recently posted information about a large-scale study linking fracking to low-weight babies.
 According to the article, “According to the first large-scale study of babies born before and after natural gas extraction began in Pennsylvania, those living near fracking sites had significantly lower birth weights—and worse health—than other babies.”
 The article goes on to summarize other research, noting, “a growing number of studies suggests that living near oil and gas developments is associated with a wide range of negative outcomes, from higher rates of asthma and migraines to more hospitalizations for cardiovascular disease, neurological disorders, and cancer.”